terrateamio/terralith/README.md

 All commands are run in the Terralith root module directory.

-Do increase the log level add `--log-level=debug` before a sub-command.
+To increase the log level add `--log-level=debug` before a sub-command.

 ## list-stacks